ctaghoy/athena_micro_finance/README.md

-# Athena Micro Finance

-Athena Micro Finance is a microfinance company that provides financial services to low-income individuals and small businesses.
-Our mission is to empower people to improve their lives and communities through access to financial services.
-We offer a range of financial products including microloans, savings accounts, and insurance.
-Our products are designed to meet the unique needs of our clients and help them achieve their financial goals.

 ## Calculator Technology X
 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.